kryops/01v96-remote/README.md

 ## Usage

-### 01v96 MIDI over UISB configuration with Raspberry Pi
+### 01v96 MIDI over USB configuration with Raspberry Pi

 -	Press the **DIO/SETUP** button and go to the **MIDI/HOST** tab
 -	In the *GENERAL* area, Set both *Rx PORT* and *Tx PORT* to *USB* - *1*